 FamilyWorks is one of the few organizations in Seattle with a food bank and a family resource center.
 We provide the following critical resources and programs:

-- Nutrition: food bank, food delivery program for home-bound and disabled seniors, WIC Public Health Program, cooking demonstrations using food from the food bank, nutrition education
+- Nutrition: food bank, food delivery program for home-bound and disabled seniors, WIC Public Health Program, cooking demonstrations using food from the food bank, nutrition education, a Giving Garden program, supplemental-weekend nutrition “backpack” program for students,

 - Family Support: parenting workshops and six-week parenting classes, programs for teen parents and single parents, weekly parent/child playgroups, family activities, free diapers, children’s clothing, toys and books

-- Life Skills: Computer tutoring for adults, employment counseling, life coaching, classes in CPR and emergency preparedness, individual assistance with securing needed resources
+- Life Skills: Computer tutoring for adults, employment counseling, classes in financial empowerment, CPR and emergency preparedness, individual assistance with securing needed resources

 The goals of our programs are to strengthen families, improve skills, and facilitate access to the resources that are needed to increase family resiliency.
 FamilyWorks, together with our donors, neighbors, local businesses, other community organizations, and the people we serve, work to strengthen our entire community.